Mahimaanand/ENGG1340-Project/README.md

 5. Find A val: Outputs all members with val as value of attribute A. (eg: Find Income 600,000 would output all MEMBERS with that income).
 6. Exit: Exits the program.

+## Notable Features
+This program will dynamically alter the weightages of the Club Skill Sports so that the Falconkeep Sanctuary Club can retain its sporting superiority and reputation of being an atheletic forerunner.
+If there is a deficit of skill in a certain sport category, the program would alter the weightages to give an edge to those members that could fill in the deficit.
+For example, if the average scores for a certain sport is signifcantly lesser than the rest, then the weightages would increase for that sport and decrease accordingly for the rest.

+This project would come with an existing member list (stored in a file).
+When the Exit command is given, the member list at the time would be stored into that file and read upon startup to ensure continuity.

+## Assumptions
+At the start of the program, the waiting list would be empty and this waiting list would be discarded at the time of exiting